-Secondly, I remember my own experience on Ko Lipe in Thailand (a tiny, off-the-beaten-path destination) and how overdeveloped that island has become in the last few years.
-And I think about how I always talk about Coral Bay, Australia—and other little towns and restaurants around the world—with great enthusiasm and encouragement.
+Secondly, I remember my own experience on Ko Lipe in Thailand (a tiny, out-of-the-way destination) and how overdeveloped that island has become in the last few years.
+And I think about how I always talk about Coral Bay, Australia — and other little towns and restaurants around the world — with great enthusiasm and encouragement.

 By driving people to the next “undiscovered” place, do I just ruin it?
 Will I be that guy who returns and says, “Man, this place used to be cool 10 years ago.”

 But while not totally guiltless, I don’t think travel writers are to blame when places become crowded destinations full of tourists and overpriced hotels.

 What actually ruins a destination are the tourists.

 And I don’t mean that simply because of the increase in visitors.
 I mean that because tourists end up supporting unsustainable tourism practices, and that’s what really destroys a place.

 I’ve seen far too many locals who are shortsighted, building hotels, resorts, and businesses to try to cash in on the latest travel fad.
 And who can blame them?
 People need to eat, kids need to be sent to college, and money needs to be earned.
 The future is someone else’s problem, right?
 And I can’t really fault a lot of people for that logic.
 I don’t agree with it, but how do you tell someone they can’t build something to feed their family?
 (I also think many countries in the world, including my own, should enact stronger environmental laws to help curb excessive building and development to ensure people take a longer view.)